 Treatments to Help Get Patients Back to Their Active Life

-For PAD that has become more severe, Temple University Hospital and Jeanes Hospital offer many minimally invasive options for reopening the obstructed artery, including atherectomy, angioplasty and stenting.
+For PAD that has become more severe, Temple University Hospital and Jeanes Campus offer many minimally invasive options for reopening the obstructed artery, including atherectomy, angioplasty and stenting.

 These procedures are performed at our cardiac catheterization facilities, which are among the most extensive in the region.
 We offer some of the newest treatments such as drug-coated angioplasty balloons and stents which allow the interventionists to reopen the blocked artery using a tiny balloon and simultaneously apply medication that reduces the risk of another blockage.
 Such minimally invasive procedures often have reduced risk and recovery time compared with traditional surgery.